elpekenin/logging.h

 [source]

-Get the severity of the message being emited.
+Get the severity of the message being emitted.

 This may be used by a sendchar_func_t internally.